Is Microneedling Permanent?

 The Benefits Of Microneedling

-Surprisingly enough, microneedling can help a wide range of people.
-For example, it can aid in reducing the appearance of discoloration, regardless of age spots or acne scarring.
-It will also create a youthful appearance by boosting collagen.
+For example, it can help reduce the appearance of discolouration, regardless of age spots or acne scarring.

 Eliminate Scarring

-Scarring can plague your skin long after your wound or acne heals.
 It can feel as if your blemishes never left.
 However, microneedling has the potential to reduce the appearance of various types of scarring.

-Yale Medicine states that “because microneedling does not deliver heat to the skin like lasers do, people who have melasma and hyperpigmentation can undergo microneedling without the risk of worsening pigmentation problems.”
+People who have melasma and hyperpigmentation can undergo microneedling without the risk of worsening pigmentation problems.”

 Boost Collagen Production

-One of the benefits of microneedling is its ability to promote collagen production.
 Unfortunately, collagen can quickly deplete as we age, and there aren’t many at-home treatments that can be as effective as microneedling.

-Healthline claims, “the purpose of treatment is to generate new collagen and skin tissue for smoother, firmer, and more toned skin.”
-Overall, microneedling is ideal for treating signs of aging and tightening skin for a youthful outcome.
+Healthline claims, “The purpose of treatment is to generate new collagen and skin tissue for smoother, firmer, and more toned skin.”

 Even Skin Tone

-Microneedling can improve textural concerns like scarring, discoloration, wrinkles, and more.
 Once all these prominent imperfections slowly start to fade away, you may notice that microneedling produces a brighter and more even skin tone.

 Anti-Aging

-According to Healthline, “it’s normal for the skin to lose collagen via age or injury.
-By encouraging the skin to make new tissue, there may be more collagen to help make the skin firmer, too.”
+According to Healthline, “It’s normal for the skin to lose collagen via age or injury by encouraging the skin to make new tissue, there may be more collagen to help make the skin firmer, too.”

 Cons Of Microneedling

 Microneedling is considered a minimally invasive treatment, especially compared to going under the knife.
-However, like all beauty treatments, microneedling does have its downsides and risks that should be known.

-Microneedling will create minor injuries on the skin with multiple tiny needles.
 These minor injuries can still take a few days to heal.
 In addition, some skin types may be more sensitive to the procedure than others.

 Swelling

-Swelling is a common side effect of microneedling, but it shouldn’t last for more than a few days.
-In addition, during this time, it may be challenging to see any changes from your microneedling treatment.
+Additionally, during this time, it may be challenging to notice any changes from your microneedling treatment.

 Keep in close contact with your provider to ensure you’re on the road to recovery.